 Several different medicines can help, but there's no cure

 MS can cause disability, but most people have a normal life span

 What causes MS?

 Doctors don’t know what causes MS. But most doctors believe that your immune system Overview of the Immune System The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more attacks your body’s own tissues as if they don't belong to you.
-This is called an autoimmune reaction Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+This is called an autoimmune reaction Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more .
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more .
 In MS, the immune system attacks and damages nerves in your brain and spinal cord.